Restricted volumes on K\"ahler manifolds: Moving Seshadri constants

 \section{Moving Seshadri constants}

 Recall that if $[\alpha]$ is a nef $(1,1)$ class and $x\in X$ we let the Seshadri constant of $[\alpha]$ at $x$ be

 where $\pi:\ti{X}\to X$ is the blowup of $X$ at $x$, and $E$ is the exceptional divisor.
 These were first introduced by Demailly \cite{Dem}.
 It follows easily from the definition that $\ve(\cdot,x)$ is a continuous function on the nef cone.
-Furthermore, it is also concave since $\ve(\alpha+\beta,x)\geq \ve(\alpha,x)+\ve(\beta,x)$ for any nef classes $[\alpha],[\beta]$, and it satisfies \eqref{subvar}.
+Furthermore, it is also concave since $\ve(\alpha+\beta,x)\geq \ve(\alpha,x)+\ve(\beta,x)$ for any nef classes $[\alpha],[\beta]$, and it satisfies \eqref{subvar} as shown in \cite[Theorem 2.8]{To} (cf. \cite[Proposition 5.1.9]{Laz} in the algebraic case) using crucially the Demailly-P\u{a}un Theorem \cite{DP}.
 It is also not hard to see that (see \cite{Dem}) if $[\alpha]$ is K\"ahler then we have

 The moving Seshadri constants are a generalization of this concept to classes which need not be nef.
 Let $[\alpha]$ be a pseudoeffective class on a compact K\"ahler manifold $X$.
 Given any point $x\in X$, following \cite{Nak2, ELMNP} in the algebraic case, we define the moving Seshadri constant $\ve(\|\alpha\|,x)$ as follows.
-If $x\in E_{nK}(\alpha)$ we set $\ve(\|\alpha\|,x)=0$, and otherwise we set
+If $x\in E_{\rm nK}(\alpha)$ we set $\ve(\|\alpha\|,x)=0$, and otherwise we set

 where the supremum is over all modifications $\mu:\ti{X}\to X$, which are isomorphisms near $x$, and over all decompositions $\mu^*[\alpha]=[\beta]+[E]$ where $[\beta]$ is a K\"ahler class and $E$ is an effective $\mathbb{R}$-divisor which does not contain $\mu^{-1}(x)$.
 Clearly, when $[\alpha]=c_1(D)$ for a pseudoeffective $\mathbb{R}$-divisor $D$, we have that $\ve(\|\alpha\|,x)=\ve(\|D\|,x),$ as defined in \cite[Section 6]{ELMNP}.